MileHacker Logo

 • Markets: Daily, early morning to late evening.

-• Postal services slow and unreliable for international mail.
+• Postal services slow and unreliable for mail to other countries.

 Planning Ahead

 Always confirm specific opening hours for establishments during your visit.
-For flight disruptions, Compensair assists with compensation.
+If your flight is disrupted, Compensair assists with compensation.
 Priority Pass offers airport lounge access.

 Etiquette & Cultural Norms